jamesbvaughan/jamesbvaughan.com/content/posts/bidirectional-editing/index.md

 [Fusion 360](https://www.autodesk.com/products/fusion-360/overview#top) has
 decent bidirectional editing for parameters, but it's not fully code-based and it certainly doesn't let me use my own editor.

 [OpenSCAD](https://openscad.org/) doesn't require the use of its own text editor, and it's possible to trigger reloads in the GUI via file watching when you save source files in external editors, but it only goes one way.

 [Zoo](https://zoo.dev/design-studio) has some bidirectional editing, but only with its built-in editor.

+[Arcol](https://www.arcol.io/), the tool that I help build at my day job[^3], is innovating in CAD interface design in some exciting ways, but we're building for architects, not programmers.

 This is just a toy demo, but it's enough to excite me about the possibility of a system that achieves _all three_ of those points!